falkr/ttm4115/pages/unit-1-setup/teamwork-3.md

 :delivery:
-Copy the DOCX with your final answer into your team's channel / Shared / Unit01 (folder for this unit).
+Copy the DOCX with your final answer into your team's channel / Unit01 (folder for this unit).
 (This is why you should change the XX in the filename to your team name.) **Done!**